HSF/hsf.github.io/calendar.md

 ```

 Then you will have the ability to view events in the community
-calendar and, if you are in the startup
-team group, add them.
+calendar and, if you are in an editing group, add them.

-Please ask to join the startup
-team if you would like to add events.
+Please ask to join one of the editing groups if you would like to add events.
-You can join the startup team then disable email notifications
-if you don't wish to be troubled by the other traffic on the list.